Do I Have to Attend Church to Be a Christian?

 5) It Was the Key Reason All My Siblings Serve God Today.

-Now, am I suggesting that to skip church a week and go on vacation will suddenly throw your spiritual walk with God into utter confusion?
+Now, am I suggesting that skipping church for a week and going on vacation will suddenly throw your spiritual walk with God into utter confusion?
 Of course not.
 But long-term patterns ultimately define who we are and who we become.
-In his book, The Compound Effect, Darren Hardy convincingly demonstrates the power of good small choices over time.
-Skipping church a week does not destroy you in the same way that attending church one week does not save you.
-As a child, I saw what my parents valued through their actions.
-My guess is my children will be the same.